rails/sprockets-rails/README.md

 * JS and CSS compressors must be explicitly set.
 Magic detection has been removed to avoid loading compressors in environments where you want to avoid loading any of the asset libraries.
 Assign `config.assets.js_compressor = :uglify` or `config.assets.css_compressor = :sass` for the standard compressors.
 * The manifest file is now in a JSON format.
 Since it lives in public/ by default, the initial filename is also randomized to obfuscate public access to the resource.
 * Two cleanup tasks. `rake assets:clean` is now a safe cleanup that only removes older assets that are no longer used.
 While `rake assets:clobber` nukes the entire `public/assets` directory and clears your filesystem cache.
 The clean task allows for rolling deploys that may still be linking to an old asset while the new assets are being built.

+## License

+Copyright &copy; 2012 Joshua Peek.

+Released under the MIT license.
+See `LICENSE` for details.